 Only go out for necessities.
 Be sure to wash your hands with soap and water for a minimum of 20 seconds.
 Do not touch your eyes, nose, or mouth.
 We suggest wearing a face mask when leaving your house.

-Yes, we can call you with results, so you do not have to leave your home.
+Yes, we can arrange for a telemedicine visit with a provider, so you do not have to leave your home.

 No, the patient needs to be present for a telemedicine call.